nickfox/GpsTracker/phoneClients/android/README.md

-this is the android client for gpstracker.
+This is using android studio.